Verticordia albida

-Verticordia albida is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia albida is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is a shrub with one main stem with many branches and spike-like groups of scented, white feathery flowers with a pink centre.

 Description

 Verticordia albida is a shrub which grows to a height of 1-3 m and a width of 0.6-2 m and has a single, highly branched stem.
 The leaves are elliptic in shape, dished, 3-6 mm long, 2-3 mm wide and lack a stalk.

 The flowers are scented, arranged in dense spikes, each flower white with a pink centre and a stalk about 2 mm long.
 The sepals are about 6 mm long and have 10 to 13 feathery lobes.
 The petals are 4-5 mm long and have a fringe about 1 mm long.
 The style is about 6 mm, curved near the top with a few hairs less than 1 mm long.
 Flowering time is from November to January.